New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing: Introduction

-When the gauged U(1)$_{L_\mu - L_\tau}$ symmetry, a lepton flavor symmetry, is considered with right-handed neutrinos, the structures of the neutrino mass matrices are restricted through the seesaw mechanism.
-In the minimal versions of the gauged U(1)$_{L_\mu - L_\tau}$ model, three right-handed neutrinos and a single scalar with non-zero U(1)$_{L_\mu - L_\tau}$ charge are introduced.
-The U(1)$_{L_\mu - L_\tau}$ is broken solely by a non-zero vacuum expectation value (VEV) of the scalar.
-When the scalar has a certain U(1)$_{L_\mu - L_\tau}$ charge, the mass matrix for the light neutrinos has two-zero texture (minor) structure, that is, the (inverse) matrix of the light neutrinos has two vanishing components.
-In previous works~\cite{Asai:2017ryy,Asai:2018ocx,Asai:2019ciz}, the relation between the structure of the light neutrino mass matrix and the neutrino oscillation parameters has been studied in the minimal models.
-It has been shown that the undetermined neutrino oscillation parameters, such as the neutrino Dirac and Majorana CP phases and the sum of the neutrino masses, are predicted by the other oscillation parameters.
-There are the following three minimal models~: \begin{itemize} \item Type $\mathbf{1}$ : an SU(2)$_L$ singlet scalar $\sigma$ with the U(1)$_{L_\mu - L_\tau}$ charge $+1$, \item Type $\mathbf{2}_{+1}$ : an SU(2)$_L$ doublet scalar $\Phi_{+1}$ with the U(1)$_{L_\mu - L_\tau}$ charge $+1$, \item Type $\mathbf{2}_{-1}$ : an SU(2)$_L$ doublet scalar $\Phi_{-1}$ with the U(1)$_{L_\mu - L_\tau}$ charge $-1$. \end{itemize} The hypercharge of the additional doublet scalar field $\Phi_{\pm 1}$ is taken to be $+1/2$.
-The type $\mathbf{1}$ case turned out to reproduce the observed neutrino oscillation parameters, i.e., \texttt{NuFITv4.0} global analysis~\cite{Esteban:2018azc}, for the normal neutrino mass ordering, although the Planck 2018 limit on the sum of the neutrino masses~\cite{Planck:2018vyg} pushes the allowed region into a corner of the $3\sigma$ region.
-The type $\mathbf{1}$ case with the inverted mass ordering has no solution consistent with the observed neutrino parameters.
-The type $\mathbf{2}_{+1}$ and type $\mathbf{2}_{-1}$ cases were also excluded by the Planck 2018 limit, regardless of the neutrino mass orderings.
+In models based on the U(1)$_{L_\mu - L_\tau}$ gauge symmetry, the neutrino mass generation is non-trivially realized because the U(1)$_{L_\mu - L_\tau}$ symmetry restricts neutrino mass matrix structures.
+In fact, the addition of only three right-handed neutrinos is not enough to explain the measured neutrino oscillation data.
+To solve this problem in an economical way, one can newly introduce a U(1)$_{L_\mu - L_\tau}$ charged scalar that develops a non-zero vacuum expectation value (VEV).
+In refs.~\cite{Asai:2017ryy,Asai:2018ocx,Asai:2019ciz}, the following three {\it minimal} models are considered in this direction: \begin{itemize} \item Type $\mathbf{1}$ : an SU(2)$_L$ singlet scalar $\sigma$ with the U(1)$_{L_\mu - L_\tau}$ charge $+1$, \item Type $\mathbf{2}_{+1}$ : an SU(2)$_L$ doublet scalar $\Phi_{+1}$ with the U(1)$_{L_\mu - L_\tau}$ charge $+1$, \item Type $\mathbf{2}_{-1}$ : an SU(2)$_L$ doublet scalar $\Phi_{-1}$ with the U(1)$_{L_\mu - L_\tau}$ charge $-1$. \end{itemize} The hypercharge of the additional singlet (doublet) scalar field $\sigma$ $(\Phi_{\pm 1})$ is taken to be $0$ $(+1/2)$.
+In these minimal models, the mass matrix for the light neutrinos has a two-zero texture (minor) structure, that is, the (inverse) mass matrix for the light neutrinos has two independent vanishing elements.
+This unique two-zero structure leads to close relations among the neutrino oscillation parameters.
+Using these relations, undetermined parameters, i.e., the neutrino Dirac and Majorana CP phases and the sum of the neutrino masses, are predicted from the well-measured neutrino mixing angles and mass squared differences.
+In refs.~\cite{Asai:2017ryy,Asai:2018ocx,Asai:2019ciz}, it is shown that in the type $\mathbf{1}$ case, the sum of the neutrino masses predicted by using the \texttt{NuFITv4.0} global analysis~\cite{Esteban:2018azc} is consistent with the Planck 2018 limit~\cite{Planck:2018vyg} at the $3\sigma$ level for the normal mass ordering.\footnote{ For the inverted mass ordering, the type $\mathbf{1}$ case cannot reproduce the observed neutrino parameters.} On the other hand, the type $\mathbf{2}_{+1}$ and type $\mathbf{2}_{-1}$ cases are excluded by the Planck 2018 limit, regardless of the neutrino mass orderings.